Uptown Theatre (Chicago): A half century of movies

-Movies at the Uptown Theatre continued, even after stage shows ended as a way to reduce costs.
-In 1949, the stage shows were revived for a short time.
-Movies continued during the 1950s and 1960s.
-Notably, during that time, the television show Queen for a Day was filmed in the Uptown, with a live audience.
+In a cost-cutting move, it was decided to end stage shows at the Uptown (though they were revived briefly in 1949).
+However, movies were still shown there; their popularity continued during the 1950s and 1960s.
+Notably, during the same period, the television show Queen for a Day was filmed at the Uptown with a live audience.

-Movie crowds eventually dwindled, at the same time that the Uptown area was experiencing a decline of retail in the late 1960s and early 1970s.
+In the late 1960s and early 1970s, movie crowds dwindled; concurrently, the Uptown area was experiencing a decline of retail sales.

 New life as a music venue

+Between 1974 and 1976, the Uptown was partially restored as a movie theater.
+Under the direction of manager Richard Davis, an arts management intern from Chicago City-Wide College, the staff was terminated from Plitt Theaters after complaints of massive internal theft.
+Davis continued repairs and restoration and had considerable success booking movies such as The Godfather and action films.

-In the 1970s, the theater was revived as a major concert venue, hosting local and national acts, notably the Grateful Dead several times between 1978 and 1981.
+In 1976, Davis revived the Uptown as a major concert venue after more restoration.
+He coordinated local and national acts and booked the Grateful Dead three times between 1978 and 1981.
 The J. Geils Band was the last band to play at the theater.

 Since 1981 closure

-The Uptown Theatre has been closed to regular events since the winter of 1981.
-Then-owner Plitt Theatres had turned off the heat, causing a frozen water pipe to burst, which caused extensive damage to the interior.
-In subsequent years, deferred maintenance and vandalism led to further debilitation of the structure and ornament, both inside and out.
+Since the winter of 1981, the Uptown Theatre has been closed to regular events.
+Then-owner Plitt Theatres had inadvertently turned off the heat, causing a frozen water pipe to burst.
+This resulted in extensive damage to the theater's interior.
+In subsequent years, deferred maintenance and vandalism led to further debilitation of the structure and ornamentation, both inside and out.